François Englert: Brout–Englert–Higgs–Guralnik–Hagen–Kibble mechanism

 Brout and Englert showed in 1964 that gauge vector fields, abelian and non-abelian, could acquire mass if empty space were endowed with a particular type of structure that one encounters in material systems.
 Focusing on the failure of the Goldstone theorem for gauge fields, Higgs reached essentially the same result.
 A third paper on the subject was written later in the same year by Gerald Guralnik, C. R. Hagen, and Tom Kibble.
-The three papers written on this boson discovery by Higgs, Englert and Brout, and Guralnik, Hagen, Kibble were each recognized as milestone papers for this discovery by Physical Review Letters 50th anniversary celebration.
+The three papers written on this boson discovery by Higgs, Englert, and Brout, and Guralnik, Hagen, Kibble were each recognized as milestone papers for this discovery by Physical Review Letters 50th anniversary celebration.
 While each of these famous papers took similar approaches, the contributions and differences between the 1964 PRL symmetry breaking papers is noteworthy.

 To illustrate the structure, consider a ferromagnet which is composed of atoms each equipped with a tiny magnet.
 When these magnets are lined up, the inside of the ferromagnet bears a strong analogy to the way empty space can be structured.
 Gauge vector fields that are sensitive to this structure of empty space can only propagate over a finite distance.
 Thus, they mediate short range interactions and acquire mass.
 Those fields that are not sensitive to the structure propagate unhindered.
 They remain massless and are responsible for the long range interactions.
 In this way, the mechanism accommodates within a single unified theory both short and long-range interactions.

-Brout and Englert, Higgs, and Gerald Guralnik, C. R. Hagen, and Tom Kibble introduced as agent of the vacuum structure a scalar field (most often called the Higgs field) which many physicists view as the agent responsible for the masses of fundamental particles.
+Brout and Englert, Higgs, and Guralnik, Hagen, and Kibble introduced as agent of the vacuum structure a scalar field (most often called the Higgs field) which many physicists view as the agent responsible for the masses of fundamental particles.
 Brout and Englert also showed that the mechanism may remain valid if the scalar field is replaced by a more structured agent such as a fermion condensate.
 Their approach led them to conjecture that the theory is renormalizable.
 The eventual proof of renormalizability, a major achievement of twentieth century physics, is due to Gerardus 't Hooft and Martinus Veltman who were awarded the 1999 Nobel Prize for this work.
 The Brout–Englert–Higgs–Guralnik–Hagen–Kibble mechanism is the building stone of the electroweak theory of elementary particles and laid the foundation of a unified view of the basic laws of nature.

+Death

+Englert died on 18 June 2026 in the Uccle municipality of Brussels at the age of 93.